VItaliiRudenko/sports_hub_ruby_skeleton/README.md

 - Rancher

-You can install Rancher by following the [Rancher Quick Start Guide](https://ranchermanager.docs.rancher.com/pages-for-subheaders/quick-start-guide)
+You can install Rancher Desktop by following the [Installation Guide](https://docs.rancherdesktop.io/getting-started/installation/#macos)

+Ensure to select "docker (moby)" for docker-compose compatibility

+In case of compatibility isseus Administrative Access might be required: Rancher Desktop -> Preferences -> Application -> Administrative Access

 ## Setup and Running the Application